Mexico

 • Change of catalogue number or code of the products*.

-* In February 22, 2024, there was an update within the scope of the Immediate Service Counter operations.
+* On February 22, 2024, COFEPRIS introduced an update to the scope of operations for the Immediate Service Counter, expanding the types of modifications eligible for submission through this pathway.

 Important Note: Any other type of amendment not mentioned in this list, is not applicable for the immediate service counter.